joybiswas007/modbot-tg/README.md

 # ModBot-TG
 A Telegram bot written in Go that tracks message counts, rewards points based on activity, and allows users to redeem bonuses from the shop.

 **Note:** For better performance, make sure to promote the bot to an admin.
+And bot ONLY works in group.

 ## WIP
 This bot is still in development—features and functionality might change over time.